chunjuihsu/k-pop-merch-buying-solution/README.md

 ## 📖 Background

-Kpop's global rise has brought with it a surge in demand for exclusive, limited-edition merchandise.
-However, many of these items are only available in South Korea, giving rise to a new type of professions: the **Kpop merch buyer**.
+K-pop's global rise has brought with it a surge in demand for exclusive, limited-edition merchandise.
+However, many of these items are only available in South Korea, giving rise to a new type of professions: the **K-pop merch buyer**.

 These individuals help international fans get merch, acting as middlemen who purchase and ship products overseas.
 One major challenge they face is the **mystery box** nature of most merch — buyers don't know what they’re getting until after the purchase.